-Building insulators install or apply special material to buildings or equipment to prevent or reduce heat, cold, air, sound or moisture.
+Building insulators install or apply special material to buildings or equipment to prevent or reduce heat, cold, air, sound or moisture loss.

 New building insulators usually earn

 $21-$22 per hour